 We have more than 400 pharmacies across the nation in inpatient, outpatient, ambulatory care, home infusion and drug information pharmacy services.
 We also have state-of-the-art automated refill pharmacies across our regions, where we provide centralized high-tech automated drug dispensing.

 Our expert and caring medical teams are empowered and supported by industry-leading technology advances and tools for health promotion, disease prevention, state-of-the-art care delivery and world class chronic disease management.
 Kaiser Permanente is dedicated to care innovations, clinical research, health education and the support of community health.

 And that together, we can make a difference in the lives of those in our community.

 As a pharmacist at Kaiser Permanente, you have the freedom to put these beliefs into practice.
 Whether you’re counseling patients, partnering with physicians, or working with colleagues, you’re acquiring and contributing knowledge in an information-rich environment.
 And if you want to seek greater challenges, you’re supported with a wide array of specialty training and professional opportunities.
 If you believe in the continued pursuit of excellence, then there’s no better place to put your beliefs into practice.

-Nationally, Kaiser Permanente offers 35 PGY1 and 13 PGY2 programs which include a total 71 PGY1 positions and 19 PGY2 positions.
-Our specialty PGY2 programs focus on Ambulatory Care, Health System Pharmacy Administration, Medication-Use Safety & Policy, Oncology and Pharmacy Informatics.
+Nationally, Kaiser Permanente offers 35 PGY1 and 14 PGY2 programs which include a total 69 PGY1 positions and 19 PGY2 positions.
+Our specialty PGY2 programs focus on Ambulatory Care, Health System Pharmacy Administration, Medication-Use Safety & Policy, Oncology, Pharmacy Informatics and Psychiatry.
 Each PGY1 & PGY2 residency program offers various core and elective rotations, designed around the resident’s professional goals and objectives.